PS5 vs Xbox Series X: which is better for movies as well as games?

 Both consoles use SSDs (solid-state drives) rather than mechanical hard disk drives, with Microsoft offering a terabyte of storage to the PS5’s 825GB.
 But the way Sony has designed and integrated the PS5’s storage makes it so fast (more than twice as fast as that of the Series X, in fact) that it essentially boosts overall console performance.

-While the original PS5 featured 825GB of internal storage, the updated Slim models sport the same full-fat 1TB you see on Xbox Series X. If you opt for the original PS5, while supply is still available, you'll end up with slightly less space, but if you go for the slim disc-less version, you will spend a little extra.
+While the original PS5 featured 825GB of internal storage, the updated Slim models sport the same full-fat 1TB you see on Xbox Series X.

 Of those next-gen graphical features, it's ray tracing that's most significant.
 This new (to console) technology massively improves lighting, shadows and reflections, and has the potential to transform almost everything you see on screen, making games look vastly more realistic.
 Both consoles support it.

 ALLM (Auto Low Latency Mode) and VRR (Variable Refresh Rate) are becoming more common on TVs, and the latter in particular is a real boon for gaming.
-Only the Xbox Series X currently supports these, though.
-Sony has added VRR to PS5, as well as VRR support to most of its 2022 and 2021 TVs.
+Both consoles support these features.
+Both consoles also now support Dolby Atmos for gaming, streaming and Blu-rays.

 Away from gaming, both consoles offer plenty of streaming apps, from Netflix and Amazon Prime Video, to Apple TV, Disney+ and YouTube.
 In the UK, both launched without BBC iPlayer, though Microsoft soon brought it to the Xbox consoles and Sony followed suit.

 In terms of user experience, the PS5 had a significant lead at launch.
-This was because as soon as you turned the console on, it was clear that you were diving into the next-gen. While the Xbox Series X bizarrely seemed determined to convince you that it was just like the Xbox One you owned before it, the PS5 screamed newness from its sultry logos and 4K HDR user interface, to its new home screen with game ‘cards’ that fill your screen and speakers when highlighted.
+This was because as soon as you turned the console on, it was clear that you were diving into the next-gen. While the Xbox Series X bizarrely seemed determined to convince you that it was just like the Xbox One you owned before it, the PS5 screamed newness from its sultry logos and 4K HDR user interface to its new home screen with game ‘cards’ that fill your screen and speakers when highlighted.
 It’s a fresh, super-stylish presentation, but familiar enough to ensure that existing PS4 gamers will quickly find their way about.
 The clear icons, logical layout and snappy operation aid its usability, too.
 Xbox has now closed the gap somewhat thanks to the launch of a new 4K dashboard.
 It still looks very familiar, though.

 The PS5 has an even better next-gen trick up its sleeve in the form of Astro’s Playroom, which is pre-installed on the console.
-Not only is this a great platforming game in its own right, it also serves as an ingenious introduction to the new DualSense controller’s many features, plus the super-polished, super-smooth 4K/60Hz presentation.
+Not only is this a great platforming game in its own right, it also serves as an ingenious introduction to the DualSense controller’s many features, plus the super-polished, super-smooth 4K/60Hz presentation.

 ** Winner: PS5 **